ccoutant/dwarf-locations/chapter2-diffs.md

 which is an integral type that has the size of an address on the target machine, and unspecified signedness.</span>

-<span class="add">*The generic type is the same as the unspecified type used for stack
+<span class="del">*The generic type is the same as the unspecified type used for stack
 operations defined in DWARF Version 4 and before.*</span>